 This recipe is easy, delicious, gluten free, dairy free and soy free!
 If you’re hosting a cookout and want to please the crowd, these are the burgers for you!
 Now, it’s true; you could open a box of vegan burgers and throw them on the grill, but then, you’d be missing out.
 There’s something about a made-from-scratch veggie burger that tastes so much better, even if it’s sinfully easy to make.

 Handling hot peppers can irritate some people’s skin.
 When shaping these burgers, you may want to wear gloves to protect your hands.
 You should also avoid touching your eyes, and wash your hands thoroughly when you have finished working with them.

-The secret to good plant based bean burgers is shaping them, and then, freezing them before grilling them!
-Frozen bean burgers hold up better on the grill, and are easier to flip.
+While there are many ways to make a delicious plant based bean burger hold up, one method is shaping them, and then, freezing them before grilling them.
+Frozen bean burgers tend to hold up better on the grill, and can be easier to flip.
 I recommend a minimum of 2 hours in the freezer, but these can easily be made a day ahead of time, if kept in a freezer burn proof container.
 Hot off the grill, these taste amazing with a spot of homemade guacamole (recipe below), and some sliced tomatoes.
 For a variation, add some shredded vegan cheese to the burger mix before shaping them for the freezer.